8483/notes/topics/microservices.md

 # Caveat

+> **One should not start building new application as microservices!**

+Focus on building a modular, decoupled, easy to change application first.

+When we have semi-stable decoupled modules - and there is a real business need - only then we should think about breaking it into microservices.

+The process of breaking down the application into microservices is really nuanced, and to do it right requires a lot of knowledge and experience in managing software architecture.

 > This is what happens when you read all those Kubernetes / orchestration / microservices / highscalability blog posts starting about 3 years ago, and come to the realization that you don't have Google-scale problems...

 Microservices is more of an organizational structure than a software architecture.
 Basically you more or less HAVE to do Domain Driven Design to separate 'pieces' of the business between many teams.